DBC-Boots/DBC-Boots.github.io/wiki/Finding-Your-Niche.md

 > **You never need classes in JavaScript**, and I have never seen a situation where class is a better approach than the alternatives.
 If you can think of any, leave a comment, but I’ve been making that challenge for years now, and *nobody has come up with a good use-case* — just flimsy arguments about micro-optimizations or style preferences.

 * Our very own @keccers and @marksb created a [resource list](https://github.com/keccers/resource_list) for front-end development in design, styling, and typography.
+* [Front-End Handbook](http://www.frontendhandbook.com/) - A Git Book showcasing the latest and greatest in Front-end Development.

 ### Cross-Browser Testing